Porfimer Sodium (POR-fi-mer SOE-dee-um)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney or liver disease.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cancer, heart or blood vessel disease, or had a recent surgery.
+Tell your doctor if you cannot move for a long time (prolonged immobilization).

 - This medicine will make your skin and eyes more sensitive to light.
 Be very careful to avoid direct sunlight and bright lights, even when you are indoors.
 Sunscreen or sunblock will not protect you.
 Protect your self from light by wearing a wide-brimmed hat, gloves, socks, and long-sleeved shirt and pants whenever you go outside.
 Have curtains or shades covering your windows and skylights.
 Do not use a hair dryer that fits over your head, such as the hair dryers in beauty salons.